EpicOrange/riichi_advanced/documentation/american.md

 ---
 ## TODOS:

-- Implement the Marvelous, Mah Jongg Network, and Mahjong Press Cards.
+- Implement the Marvelous, and Mahjong Press Cards.
 Currently waiting on these companies to send us copies of their Cards.
 - Implement the 75-point hand on the AMJfE Card.
 Currently it's unimplemented because it would require us to write down 98 different hands.
 - Implement the six missing hands on the MahjForAll Evergreen Card.
 Currently we need:
   - Some way for players to specify a year before drawing a Card;
   - Some way to indicate that jokers MAY NOT be used in a given grouping; and
   - Some way to indicate that flowers MAY be used as jokers in a given grouping.
+- Double-check rules differences on the Mah Jongg Network and Mah Jongg Network Junior Cards.
 - Implement Sextets.
 To be done when we implement a Card that has a Sextet.
 - Implement score and exposed/concealed info for each hand in "Show Nearest Hands".